vannak1/expo-config-plugin-quantum-metric/README.md

 1. Verify you have the correct credentials from your Quantum Metric account team
 2. Make sure you're using the correct subscription ID and UID
 3. Check build logs for any error messages related to Quantum Metric
-4. Contact your Quantum Metric Support Engineer for SDK-specific issues

 ## License